lankahsu520/HelperX/helper_linux.md

 > - **closed**.
 No service is listening on the port.
 No services are bound on the port, and the port will refuse all incoming connections.
 > - **filtered**.
 The port state is unknown.
 The port's status is concealed or restricted due to packet filtering, firewall rules, or a network security device configuration.
 > - **unfiltered**.
 The port state is unknown.
 The port is accessible and unrestricted but has no active service linked to it.
 > - **open|filtered**.
 The port state is open or filtered.
-Nmap cannot determine which due to network conditions.
+Nmap cannot determine which due to network conditions.ifconfig-mac
 > - **closed|filtered**.
 The port state is closed or filtered.
 The exact state is indeterminate due to network conditions.

 ```bash